June 7, 2026 · 12 min read

 By stripping out interest, taxes, depreciation, and amortization, EBITDA tries to approximate the operating cash earnings a business generates before accounting and financing decisions distort the picture.

-The result is a profit figure that's more comparable across companies with different capital structures, tax situations, and accounting choices.
+The result is a profit figure that's more comparable across companies with different capital structures, tax situations, and accounting choices — which is exactly what analysts need when comparing companies across sectors or countries.

 | P/E | EV/EBITDA | |